-- 1. Open the Project Summary page for your project. - 2.
-At the bottom of the screen, click Generate Report and select Audit Report from the popup menu.
-A dialog box opens stating that the report will be generated as a background process. - 3.
-Click OK.
-When the report has been generated, View and Download are displayed next to Audit Report. - 4.
+- 2. Select Audit Report. - 3.
+Click Generate Report.
+A dialog box opens stating that the report will be generated as a background process. - Click OK.
+Once the generation of the report has successfully completed, links are displayed in the View Report and Download Report columns for the report. - 5.
 To view the HTML version of the report in a web browser, click View.
 The report opens in a web browser with the following information displayed for each published inventory item: - Name-Name of inventory item.
-Click on the name to view detailed information on that item. - Component-Name of open-source/third-party component associated with this inventory item. - License-Name of license applicable to this component. - Vulnerabilities-Number of vulnerabilities identified in the inventory item by severity. - Files-Number of codebase files associated with this inventory item. - 5.
+Click on the name to view detailed information on that item. - Component-Name of open-source/third-party component associated with this inventory item.

+- License-Name of license applicable to this component. - Vulnerabilities-Number of vulnerabilities identified in the inventory item by severity. - Files-Number of codebase files associated with this inventory item. - 6.
 Click Download to download a ZIP file containing the report in the following formats: - HTML-Can be viewed in any browser. - XLSX-Can be viewed in Microsoft Excel.